1936-2002: HERSHEYPARK ARENA'S SIXTY-SIX YEARS AS HOME TO HERSHEY BEARS HOCKEY.

 December 18, 1936

 A nasty winter storm raged in Hershey on Saturday, December 19th, 1936, but that did not deter some 5,000 plus eager hockey fans who braved the inclement weather to make their way to the wondrous new Hershey Sports Arena.
-They came that night, some two-thirds of a century ago, to witness the first regular season Hershey Bears’ game to ever be contested there.
+They came that night, some two-thirds of a century ago, to witness the first regular season game of the Hershey Bears Hockey Club to ever be contested there.
 With a mixture of curiosity, awe, and excitement, they nestled themselves into the same then freshly (although still not yet completely) installed rows of curved wooden folding seats many of you are sitting in tonight.

 By game's end Bears' blueliner Billy Morris and winger Harry Currie had added two more goals for coach Herb Mitchell's locals while goalkeeper Nick Damore held the Rovers to a pair of enemy markers to christen the Sports Arena with a 3-2 Hershey victory over the New York sextet, the Bears' then top rival.

 Tonight another group of Hershey icemen -- some of whose grandparents were not even born when that first game took place here -- will face off against the Chocolate and White's current archival, the Philadelphia Phantoms, in the 2,274th regular season professional hockey game to be played by a Bears’ team on Arena ice.